-Mike Marjama Has a New Major-League Mission
+Mike Marjama Has a New Major League Mission

 "I looked at my will as a superpower.
 I can obsess and perfect better than everyone," Marjama says today.
 "If I used it for good, I became my own superhero.
 If I didn't, I became the villain.
 I worked hard, but I never knew where my limit was."

-Mike Marjama wants to re-define what masculinity is.
+Mike Marjama wants to redefine what masculinity is.
 A tall task, he knows.

 It's something he's pondered for a long time.
 When he was a kid, he had a singular idea of what it meant to be a man.
 If you're not macho, you're not a man, he told himself after what he saw on TV.
 Sports taught him that being a man meant not showing emotion.
 Stoicism represented the currency of a true manly man.
 Showing emotions meant you were weak.
 Talking about your feelings, let alone crying, was off the table.

-It's why he wants to tell people that it's OK to struggle, that one-third of people struggling with an eating disorder are males, according to the National Eating Disorders Association.
-That extreme weight-control behaviors may increasing at a faster rate for men than women, according to the Journal of Eating Disorders.
+It's why he wants to tell people that it's OK to struggle, that one-third of people with an eating disorder are males, according to the National Eating Disorders Association (NEDA).
+That extreme weight-control behaviors may be increasing at a faster rate for men than women, according to the Journal of Eating Disorders.

-"We're trying to define masculinity right now, and nobody knows how to solve it, Marjama says.
+"We're trying to define masculinity right now, and nobody knows how to solve it," Marjama says.
 "There's no formula for it.
 Masking our emotions, being emotionally absent is hurting people.
 There's not a pill you take and it's fixed.
 We put a Band-Aid on it all of the time, like if you have a beard, you're suddenly masculine.
 We are who we are as men.
 There's no definition.
 It's you being who you are."

-It's why he did the unthinkable: leave behind a professional baseball career before he even turned 29, just months after catching Felix Hernandez as the Seattle Mariners' opening day catcher.
+It's why he did the unthinkable: leave behind a professional baseball career before he even turned 29, just months after catching Felix Hernandez as the Seattle Mariners' Opening Day catcher.
 It's why he took a volunteer position with NEDA.
 It's why he's traveling the country to tell people his story.

 "I wish I had somebody that was vulnerable in the position that I'm in," Marjama says.
-"If some guy in the big leagues was like, "Here are my issues," it would've been eye-opening for me.
+"If some guy in the big leagues was like, 'Here are my issues,' it would've been eye-opening for me.
 Watching Kevin Love open up about having depression and anxiety in the NBA.
 People look at athletes and think, You're an elite athlete, you get paid so much money.
 How could you possibly have any problems?"

 He looked in the mirror, and all he could see was what he wasn't.
 Marjama wasn't one of the boys in middle school who'd become physically mature.
 He wasn't one of the guys in the movies who got the girl.
-All of those guys had six-pack abs and movie star looks.
+All of those guys had six-pack abs and movie-star looks.
 He wasn't one of those guys on the Abercrombie bags when America fell in love with colognes that smell like middle schools and shirts with logos more prominent than a Trump property.
 At the mall, he'd walk in the stores and see the huge ads plastered on the walls, a reminder of everything he wanted to be.

 "If I want to get a girlfriend, I've just got to get some abs," Marjama recalls telling himself at age 13.
 "I've got to look like a man.
 If I don't eat anything, I won't get fat.
 If I work out a bunch, I'll just get big and strong."